 We’ll show you why you should run your game servers and social features (most importantly chat) independently, benefiting both you as a game developer and your end users.
 In doing so, you’ll increase performance and scalability of the game itself and allow social features to be easily extended with new functionality in the future.

 A microservices-oriented architecture breaks a large application, in this case your game, into small, independently versioned modular services, and talk to each other through simple, universally accessible APIs.
-It makes it much easier to build new functionality and maintain the functionality once built.
+It makes it much easier to build new functionality and maintain the bandwidth and functionality once built.

 Separating your game servers from your chat functionality makes your entire infrastructure more manageable, and gets you closer to a completely microservices-oriented architecture.
 In this case, let’s look specifically at in-game chat, and it’s relationship with the game servers powering the multiplayer game.